MANUALS: TRACK & FIELD

 Relay Cards: Coaches are to complete information on the relay cards.
 After the completed card is given to the clerk of the course, there can be no change made in the personnel.
-Six individuals may be listed on the relay card.
+Eight individuals may be listed on the relay card.
 Only those who participate will be charged with an event.
-Any substitutions must come from the six names listed on the relay card.
+Any substitutions must come from the eight names listed on the relay card.

 In relays, it is permissible for the order of running to be changed between heats and succeeding rounds of competition, including individual legs of the medley relay, where all runners do not run the same distance.
 (Rule 5-10-3).

 Relay Entry Rules: Any runner reporting to the clerk of course will be charged with an event.

 State Meet Relays: In the 4×100 and 4×200 meter relays, lanes shall be used all the way around the track.
 The 4×400 and the medley relays will be run on a three-turn stagger.
 The 4×800 relay will be run on a double waterfall.

 In relays having preliminaries, final heat drawings will be by preliminary performance using lane 4 as the fastest lane then using lanes 5-3-6-2-7-1-8.
 In relay events at the state meet where preliminaries are not held, the team will be assigned lanes according to their qualifying meet performance.
 All state meet seeding will be done according to Rule 5, Section 6, “Forming Heats.”